MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-networks.md

 The final tab in the process is to review all of the settings that you provided.
 Review the details provided here and select the **Create remote network** button.

 ### View connectivity configuration for your CPE
-After the remote network is created, you will end up on screen with list of all remote networks.
+After the remote network is created, you will see the list of all remote networks.
 Click on **View configration** besides the one that you just created.
 This will open a task pane which has connectivity information of Microsoft's side that you will use to set up your CPE in step 5.

 This process is covered in detail in the [How to configure your customer premise equipment](how-to-configure-customer-premises-equipment.md).

 ### Set up your CPE
-Thise step is performed in management console your CPE, not in Microsoft Entra admin center.
-Unless you do this, your IPsec will *not* be set up.
+This step is performed in management console your CPE, not in Microsoft Entra admin center.
+Until you do this, your IPsec will *not* be set up.
 IPsec is a bi-directional communication.
 IKE negotiations happens between two parties before the tunnel is successfully set up.
 So, do not miss this step.

 # [Microsoft Graph API](#tab/microsoft-graph-api)